kojiwell/deploy_havana/README.rst

     * modified for Grizzly version.
     * modified for Havana version.
     * made a script for adding more Cinder volume nodes.
+    * Made a script for Keystone's SSL setting.

 License
 -------